 - Format: a series of short and engaging presentations hosted virtually.

 Please note that the Zoom link will be emailed to you the day before the event.

 If you have any questions, please email email@example.com.

-See below for this year’s storytellers (this list will be updated as more speakers are confirmed)
+See below for this year’s storytellers (updated as more speakers are confirmed)

 Co-Founder, Fluency Leadership